-This locality is located about 7 km north of the Platte River valley and about 5.5 km west of the Missouri River valley (fig. 1-1).
-Last-glacial loesses, the Sangamon Geosol developed in Loveland Loess and a sequence of older loesses and paleosols are present here (fig. 1-2a).
-Peoria Loess is thicker at localities like Bellevue, along the east side of the Missouri River valley, than to the immediate west (Mason, 2001; Bettis et al., 2004).
-Mason (2001) estimated that the Missouri and Platte valleys may have contributed from 25 to no more than 50% of the loess deposited at localities in eastern Nebraska (this issue is discussed in more detail at Stop 3).
-Missouri River valley-source loess west of the valley in Nebraska indicates that although loesstransporting winds were primarily westerlies, easterly or northeasterly winds did at times carry significant quantities of dust (Mason, 2001).
+This locality is approximately 7 km north of the Platte River valley and about 5.5 km west of the Missouri River valley (fig. 1-1).
+Last-glacial loesses, the Sangamon Geosol developed in Loveland Loess, and a sequence of older loesses and paleosols are present here (fig. 1-2a).
+Peoria Loess is thicker at localities like Bellevue, along the east side of the Missouri River valley, than to the immediate west (Mason, 2001; Bettis, Muhs, et al., 2003).
+Mason (2001) estimated that the Missouri and Platte valleys may have contributed from 25% to no more than 50% of the loess deposited at localities in eastern Nebraska (this issue is discussed in more detail at Stop 3).
+Missouri River valley-source loess west of the valley in Nebraska indicates that although loess-transporting winds were primarily westerlies, easterly or northeasterly winds did at times carry significant quantities of dust (Mason, 2001).

 The geochemistry of the loesses and soils in the section provide information pertinent to potential loess sources and post-depositional weathering (fig. 1-2b).
-Bulk Fe2O2 (i.e., ALL Fe) is correlated highly with clay content because of the smectite-dominated clays in loess for this part of the continent (Muhs and Bettis, 2000; Muhs et al., 2001).
-The higher clay content in the Bt horizon of the modern soil stands out, and the Peoria Loess has clay content here than Peoria Loess at Loveland (Stop 2).
-Because Bellevue is close to the Missouri River, one might expect a clay content that is relatively low, as at Loveland.
-The higher clay content, reflected in bulk Fe2O3, suggests a mix of sources from both the nearby Missouri River and
+Bulk Fe_2O_3 (i.e., ALL Fe) is correlated highly with clay content because of the smectite-dominated clays in loess for this part of the continent (Muhs and Bettis, 2000; Muhs et al., 2001).
+The higher clay content in the Bt horizon of the modern soil stands out, and the Peoria Loess has greater clay content here than Peoria Loess at Loveland (Stop 2).
+Because Bellevue is close to the Missouri River, one might expect a clay content, reflected in bulk Fe_2O_3 , suggests a mix of sources from both the nearby Missouri River and more distal sources to the west (this will be discussed further at stops 2 and 3).